seemethere/terriblecode/content/blog/deploying-static-sites-with-ssl.md

 ## Generating the site

-So for static sites it's fairly simple to generate a site, using my image you can generate site like so (from a Makefile in the root directory of your site):
+So for static sites it's fairly simple to generate a site, using my image you can generate a site like so (from a Makefile in the root directory of your site):

 **/build/Makefile**
 ```Makefile